 Diversity refers to the richness of human differences - socioeconomic status, race, ethnicity, language, nationality, sex, gender identity, sexual orientation, religion, geography, disability, and age.
 When considering the concept much more broadly, it may also include individual aspects such as personality, learning preferences, and life experiences.
-We also must consider the intersectionality of these various identities and how they may influence an individual, how people perceive them, and their experiences on the path to medical school.
-To understand how these characteristics are considered during the admission process at many schools, it is crucial to define holistic review practices, which are measures of evaluating an applicant's experiences, attributes, and metrics in relation to institutional mission-alignment.
-For further exploration of this approach, visit the Holistic Review website.
-Additionally, for guidance on interpreting the use of holistic review following the Supreme Court decision in the Students for Fair Admissions, Inc. v.
-President and Fellows of Harvard College case, refer to this informative guide.
-These resources provide comprehensive insights into how consideration of diversity is integrated into the admission process for medical education, leading to more culturally responsive health care providers.
+We also have to consider the intersectionality of these various identities and how they may influence an individual, how people perceive them, and their experiences on the path to medical school.
 Let's look at diversity through the lens of available AAMC data.